 How much will my monthly payment be?

 Your monthly payment for one ticket is £10 for 10 draws paid monthly in advance.

 In your first month, two payments may be taken close together.
 These are payments for each of your first two months of play.
 Tickets are paid monthly in advance simply to ensure that you are in the draw from the earliest opportunity.
 After your first month, payments will only occur once each month.
 The exact timing of when these regular payments are taken depends on whether you pay by Direct Debit, Credit/Debit Card, or PayPal.

 When will my direct debit payment be taken?

 Direct Debit customers have their payments taken either at an early collection date (on or around the 10th of each month) or at a late collection date (around the end of each month).
 To find out when the payment for your ticket(s) is taken, please contact our Customer Experience team specialists on freephone number 0808-10•9•8•7•6•5.

 Our payment system changed a little while ago, meaning it's now even easier to manage your tickets.
 Previously players with more than one ticket would see a single Direct Debit mandate.
 Now each ticket comes out under a separate Direct Debit mandate, simplifying the process of reducing your tickets.
 Therefore, please don’t be alarmed if you see more than one Direct Debit mandate on your account.
 For any questions, please call us on freephone number 0808-10•9•8•7•6•5.

-45p from every £2 ticket goes to supporting good causes in your area.
+A minimum of 27.5% of the ticket price goes directly to charities.
 By playing People's Postcode Lottery, you not only give yourself a chance to win great prizes, but you make the world a little better.
 Find out more about how your ticket supports charities.

-Money raised by our players is distributed to good causes across Britain by the grant giving trusts
+Money raised by our players is distributed to fantastic charities and good causes by the grant-giving trusts

 How can I reduce the number of tickets I play or cancel completely?